Anime Fan #1: This anime is pretty good, but this girl's outfit is super annoying. The fanservice is really obnoxious.

 - Donnie Darko is never interpreted the same way by any two people, with interpretations going all over the allegorical scale.
 Which is hilarious because Writer/Director Richard Kelly has stated that he didn't create the movie with any particular allegories or "depth" intended, and that (to him) it's just a science fiction movie, plain and simple.
 Naturally, the creators specifically telling people they're wrong has never stopped fandom before.
 This has lead to an interesting relation between the theatrical cut and the director's cut: the theatrical cut is open to interpretation, the director's cut is the director's interpretation.

-- Pulp Fiction possesses several plot points that are subject to this; one revolves around the mysterious glowing contents of Marcellus Wallace's briefcase that are never explained (with one popular theory being that it is Wallace's soul, which he bought back from Mr. S. and another being the reason for a band-aid that is prominently displayed on Wallace's bald head as it is filmed from the back.
+- Pulp Fiction possesses several plot points that are subject to this; one revolves around the mysterious glowing contents of Marcellus Wallace's briefcase that are never explained (with one popular theory being that it is Wallace's soul, which he bought back from Mr. S.) and another being the reason for a band-aid that is prominently displayed on Wallace's bald head as it is filmed from the back.
 The first is merely a plot MacGuffin that Tarantino never bothered to explain; the second is merely a result of actor Ving Rhames (who played Wallace) cutting the back of his head whilst shaving it and requiring a band-aid to stop the bleeding.
 Let's face it: it's cooler if you give it cosmic overtones.
 Tarantino's official response about the briefcase was a fairly lackluster "whatever the audience wants it to be."
 For the record, it was originally supposed to be the diamonds from Reservoir Dogs, but Tarantino decided to leave it deliberately ambiguous for the sake of this type of discussion.
+Tarantino once stated in an interview that he saw it as an allegory to the Arthurian Legend, with Wallace as King Arthur, Vince as Lancelot, Jules as Galahad, Butch as Mordred, The Wolf as Merlin, and the briefcase containing the Holy Grail.

 - The final scene of (fittingly enough) Jesus Christ Superstar, the film, shows a shepherd walking through the desert.
 Some thought it was supposed to symbolize Jesus's resurrection, which was not itself featured with the movie (and the play it was based on).
 However, it was not one of the actors but a real shepherd, who just happened to walk by when the crew was filming, and they decided to leave him in.
 This could mean they had some plot-based reason for leaving him in or didn't want to bother editing him out.